Paymentshield/tech-blog/_posts/2019-11-04-i-can-catch-a-rugby-ball-right.md

 image: "assets/img/pexels/computer.jpeg"
 tags: [Paymentshield, Teams, Culture]
 author-id: sh
+category: Culture
+excerpt: What was it like to make the evolution to Scrum for a team that had traditionally embraced waterfall techniques?
+One of our amazing analysts elaborates.
 ---

 I'm Sarah, I'm an IT Business Analyst (BA) at Paymentshield.
 I've been with the company for about two and a half years but I've been a BA for many years – I'm very old!
 The world is changing though.
 We work in an Agile way here at Paymentshield and I'll be honest, I've been through a period of being a little bit out of my comfort zone at times.